-People who smoke have the greatest risk of lung cancer.
+People who smoke have the greatest risk of lung cancer, though lung cancer can also occur in people who have never smoked.
 The risk of lung cancer increases with the length of time and number of cigarettes you've smoked.
 If you quit smoking, even after smoking for many years, you can significantly reduce your chances of developing lung cancer.

 Lung cancer typically doesn't cause signs and symptoms in its earliest stages.
 Signs and symptoms of lung cancer typically occur only when the disease is advanced.

 Signs and symptoms of lung cancer may include:

 - A new cough that doesn't go away

 - Coughing up blood, even a small amount

 - Shortness of breath

 - Bone pain

 When to see a doctor

 Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.